DelphinusLab/prover-node-docker/README.md

 `bash scripts/start.sh` to start the prover node docker services

 Tips:
-If you accidentally have the db init failed and want to clean the db volume and re-upgrade, you can just do `bash scripts/stop.sh`, `bash scripts/upgrade_full_clean.sh`, `bash scripts/start.sh` to full clean re-install the docker.
+If you accidentally have the db init failed and want to clean the db volume and re-upgrade, you can just do `bash scripts/stop.sh`, `bash scripts/upgrade_full_clean.sh`, `bash scripts/start.sh` to full clean volumes and restart the services.

 ### Setup new prover node